header-banner-wetmarketcoronavirus.jpg

 Oliver: Probably the most obvious place to start, what exactly are zoonotic viruses?

 Dr O’dea: Zoonotic viruses can be transmitted from animals to humans.
 Same for zoonotic bacteria.
-They don’t have to be direct contact, and can of course be on fomites (inanimate objects or foodstuffs).
-In some cases, as you mentioned we have reverse zoonoses whereby pathogens from human hosts infect animals.
-A good example of this is human flu infecting pigs, or poorly treated human wastewater being used in paddocks which stock then feed on.
+They don’t have to be in direct contact, and can of course be on fomites (inanimate objects or foodstuffs).
+In some cases, we have reverse zoonoses whereby pathogens from human hosts infect animals.
+A good example is human flu infecting pigs or poorly treated human wastewater being used in paddocks which stock then feed on.

 Dr O’dea: How long is a piece of string...
-Usually with the emerging ones, it is due to humans encroaching on an animal’s environment or changing the management of animals.
+Usually, with the emerging ones, it is due to humans encroaching on an animal’s environment or changing the management of animals.
 It is very rare that they just appear from nowhere.
-Sometimes it is due to breakdown of manufacturing processes – i.e. Hepatitis A in fruits and vegetables when wash water is contaminated, however in that example the contamination is of human origin rather than animal.
+Sometimes it is due to a breakdown of manufacturing processes – i.e. Hepatitis A in fruits and vegetables when wash water is contaminated.
+However, in that example, the contamination is of human origin rather than animal.

-Oliver: Is this why are wet markets often blamed for acting as a source for zoonotic diseases like the Wuhan coronavirus?
+Oliver: Is this why wet markets are often blamed as a source of zoonotic diseases like the Wuhan coronavirus?

 Dr O’dea: Generally, because you have wild animals bought in which would not usually come into contact with each other or humans.
 A wet market is the perfect place to allow transmission from any animal carrying a potentially zoonotic virus to humans – basically it greatly increases the odds of an animal with a potentially zoonotic virus coming into contact with a human (or coming into contact with another animal species which can then act as an intermediate).
 It is the fault of the humans – not the animals.

-Oliver: I’ve heard a lot about viruses often being formed in early farming processes, and wet markets simply act as a medium for virus transmission.
+Oliver: I’ve heard a lot about viruses being formed in farming processes, and wet markets simply act as a medium for virus transmission.
 Is there any truth to this?

 Dr O’dea: Not necessarily, they evolve.
 They exist in their hosts in the wild – but as you said, the wet markets act as a transmission site.
-They also combine animals which wouldn’t normally come into contact with each other – and this can lead to viruses adapting to try to infect or transmit in another animal species.
-These animals and viruses would coexist in their ecological niche in the wild, it is human intervention that is a large part of the problem.
+They also combine animals which wouldn’t normally come into contact with each other – and this can lead to viruses adapting to try to infect or transmit to another animal species.
+These animals and viruses would coexist in their ecological niche in the wild; human intervention is a large part of the problem.

 Oliver: How are the diseases or viruses transmitted between animals and humans?